-Is there anyone here tonight who didn't have the opportunity to take the First Step with us last week, and would like to do so now?
+Is there anyone here today who didn't have the opportunity to take the First Step with us last week, and would like to do so now?
 If so, would you please stand.

 (Please pause to see if anyone stands.
 ONLY IF SOMEONE STANDS, PLEASE SAY THE FOLLOWING.
-IF NO ONE STANDS, PLEASE GO ON TO THE NEXT PARAGRAPH.
-"After hearing the review we just did and asking yourself if you can relate to the experience of the food addict, this is the first First Step question: Do you concede (or admit) to your innermost self that you are a food addict?
-Please answer one at a time, yes or no, and remain standing."
-[Pause for them to answer.
-Then say,] "This is the second First Step question: Do you have any reservations or lingering ideas that one day you will be UNAFFECTED by compulsive eating?
-Please answer yes or no, and then be seated."
-[Pause for them to answer.
-Then say,] "Thank you, you have now reached the conclusion of Step One.
+IF NO ONE STANDS, PLEASE GO ON TO THE NEXT PARAGRAPH.)
+"After hearing the review we just did and asking yourself if you can relate to the experience of the alcoholic, here is the first of the two First Step questions: Do you concede (or admit) to your INNERMOST self you are an alcoholic?
+Please answer, one at a time, yes or no, and then remain standing."
+(Wait for them to answer.
+Then say:) "There is another question associated with taking Step 1.
+On page 33 at the end of paragraph 1 it says: "If we are planning to stop drinking, there MUST be NO reservation of ANY kind, nor ANY lurking notion that someday we will be immune to (or not affected by) alcohol."
+So let me also ask each of you the second First Step question: Do you have any reservations or lingering ideas that one day you will be UNAFFECTED by drinking alcohol?
+Please answer, one at a time, yes or no, and then be seated.
+(Wait for them to answer.
+Then say:) "Thank you, you have now reached the two conclusions of Step One.
 After hearing the review and then answering these two questions, you have now caught up to the rest of the group and have completed Step One.
-If you were NOT here for Session One, please be sure to get a copy of last week's tape and the handouts we provided, because we covered over 60 pages in the Big Book.")
+If you were NOT here for Session One, please be sure to get a copy of last week's audio CD and the handouts we provided, because we covered over 60 pages in the Big Book."

-As was explained last week, the "Big Book" of Alcoholics Anonymous contains step-by-step directions on how to recover from food addiction, by finding a Power greater than ourselves.
-This Power will eliminate our obsession to compulsively eat, and lead us to a "new freedom and a new happiness, and a way of life that is incredibly more wonderful as time passes."
+As was explained last week, the "Big Book" of Alcoholics Anonymous contains step-by-step directions on how to recover from alcoholism, by finding a Power greater than ourselves.
+This Power will eliminate our obsession to drink, and lead us to a "new freedom and a new happiness, and a way of life that is incredibly more wonderful as time passes."

-Last week we completed the First Step in the AA program of recovery: we conceded (or admitted) to our innermost selves that we are food addicts.
+Last week we completed the First Step in the AA program of recovery: we conceded (or admitted) to our innermost selves that we are alcoholics, AND we stated that we have NO reservations or lingering ideas that one day we will be UNAFFECTED by drinking alcohol.